madhurampotana/cs-home-assignment/README.md

 ## Requirements
 Clone the repo.
-For building and running the application you need:
+For building and running the application you need have:

 - [JDK 1.11 or grater ]
 - [Maven 3]